ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/gcp/jump_server.md

 To acquire user credentials follow this [documentation](/learning-paths/server-and-cloud/gcp/terraform#acquire-user-credentials).

-### Generate key-pair(public key, private key) using ssh keygen
+### Generate key pair(public key, private key) using SSH keygen

-Before using Terraform, first generate the key-pair (public key, private key) using `ssh-keygen`.
-To generate the key-pair, follow this [documentation](/learning-paths/server-and-cloud/gcp/terraform#generate-key-pairpublic-key-private-key-using-ssh-keygen).
+Before using Terraform, first generate the key pair (public key, private key) using `ssh-keygen`.
+To generate the key pair, follow this [documentation](/learning-paths/server-and-cloud/gcp/terraform#generate-key-pairpublic-key-private-key-using-ssh-keygen).

 ### Deploying Arm instances on GCP and providing access via Jump Server
 For deploying Arm instances on GCP and providing access via Jump Server, the Terraform configuration is broken into 4 files: **main.tf**, **outputs.tf**, **variables.tf**, **terraform.tfvars**, and a modules directory that contains **vpc-network** and **network-firewall** directories.